 In order to keep the Madison Area Herpetological Society running smoothly, there has to be people leading it.
 This is what our Board Members do.
 Each one runs a particular part of our organization in order to keep us moving in the right direction.
 These individuals are dedicated to educating the public and we appreciate all of the time they put in to help our cause.
 Below is contact info for each member, and a short bio.
 If you are interested in any position, elections are held at the last meeting of the year.
 If you’d just like to help out, feel free to contact a board member and find out how you can get involved!

 Ryan founded the Madison Area Herpetological Society in 2010.
 He wanted to share his love of reptiles with all around him and help educate people on their proper care.
 Before then, Ryan had done school shows and worked in a pet store educating young kids about the wonders of the reptile world and how to keep them properly.
 His love of reptiles started when he was only 4 years old as he was always chasing and catching frogs, salamanders, and garter snakes.
-Ryan has been keeping reptiles since he was 7 years old and has been actively breeding them in captivity for the past 5 years.
-Ryan graduated from the Milwaukee School of Engineering and is a Project Engineer by day, and reptile enthusiast by night.
-As time goes on his love for these animals and spreading education continues to grow!
+Ryan has been keeping and breeding reptiles for the past 25 years.
+In 2012, Ryan became the Wisconsin Representative for the United States Association of Reptile Keepers.
+Ryan graduated with a Masters from the Milwaukee School of Engineering and worked until 2015 as a Project Engineer.
+Starting in 2015, Ryan became the Brand Manager for the Zilla line of reptile products.
+As time goes on his love for these animals, spreading education about their captive care, and his passion for conservation continue to grow!

 Rebecca first got into reptiles while she was in college, she wasn’t allowed to have pets so she started looking for one she thought she could convince her landlord to let her have.
 She wasn’t able to convince her landlord to let her have a reptile while in college, but in October of 2010 she got her first ball python.
 Her reptile collection has since snowballed and she now has over 30 snakes and close to 20 geckos.
 She currently breeds ball pythons and crested geckos, but in the future will be adding fat tail geckos and boas to that list.
 Outside of reptiles, she works full time as a computer programmer.